 Specimen Collection: Protect specimens for anaerobic culture from oxygen during collection, transportation, and processing.
-Consult appropriate references for detailed instructions concerning collection and transportation of anaerobes.
+Consult appropriate references for detailed instructions concerning collection and transport of anaerobes.

-Methods for Use: CCFA should be inoculated directly with clinical specimen or from a broth that has been previously inoculated from a clinical specimen.
-Streak plates with inoculum to obtain isolated colonies and immediately place in an anaerobic atmosphere, incubating at 35-37°C for 18-48 hours.
-Quantitation of C. difficile in a specimen may be clinically useful, which can be achieved by thoroughly mixing a serial 10-fold dilution of the specimen in an anaerobic environment followed by plating the dilutions onto CCFA media.
+Methods for Use: Remove CCFA-L from 2 - 8°C environment and allow to come up to room temperature.
+CCFA-L should be inoculated directly with clinical specimens or from a broth that has been previously inoculated from a clinical specimen.
+Streak plates with inoculum to obtain isolated colonies and immediately place into an anaerobic atmosphere, incubating at 35-37°C for 18-48 hours.
+Quantitation of C. difficile in a specimen may be clinically useful, which can be achieved by thoroughly mixing a serial 10-fold dilution of the specimen in an anaerobic environment followed by plating the dilutions onto CCFA-L media.
 Detailed instructions for processing anaerobic cultures can be found in the appropriate references.